Sociology

 Students are expected to develop competence in the following areas:

-1. Sociological Theories: students will have an understanding of classical and contemporary social theory and the main debates and foci of research in sociology.
+1. Sociological Theories: students learn classical and contemporary social theory and the main debates and foci of research in sociology.

 2. Critical Thinking: through critical reading, writing, and debate, students will develop the ability to ask compelling questions, evaluate contents, and draw theoretically based arguments.

-3. Methodologies: students will understand a broad range of methodologies through which sociology generates data and acquire the ability to use qualitative and/or quantitative research methods.
+3. Methodologies: students will learn methodologies to collect and analyze data and acquire the ability to use qualitative and/or quantitative research methods.

 5. Analysis: students will develop the ability to analyze data and draw theoretically sound conclusions from data analysis.